Boost your team’s productivity with AI-powered Parallel Dialing | Explore more.

 Form a dedicated call avoidance call center team with representatives from the marketing, customer service, and product departments.
 This group needs to look into the underlying reasons for the high call volumes and come up with creative fixes.
 Encourage a culture of creativity and collaboration to explore new ideas and methods and assess their efficacy.

-What Is Call Avoidance in Call Centers?
+What is Call Avoidance in Call Centers?

 Call avoidance in call centers refers to deliberate actions taken by agents to avoid answering calls.
 This is sometimes due to physical tiredness, time limits, or a refusal to deal with tough clientele agents avoiding calls.
 Because of their compensation scale, some agents may decide not to answer calls after fulfilling their quotas.